jcfr/QtVTKOpenGLOpenVR/README.md

 Overview
 --------

-The _traditional_ approach consists in (1) associating every actors of the source renderer with the OpenVR renderer and (2) starting the OpenVR interactor.
+The _traditional_ approach consists in both (1) associating every actors of the source renderer with the OpenVR renderer and (2) starting the OpenVR interactor.
 This approach prevents the user from updating actors associated with the source renderer while they are rendered in the OpenVR window.